josh-collinsworth/joco-sveltekit/src/lib/content/posts/fire-matt.md

 <CalloutPlusQuote>

-It's clear that the blurry lines between WordPress.org and WordPress.com should be turned into unbreachable walls, with no one company on both sides, or able to exercise power over the Foundation and/or Organization as well as a for-profit company.
+It's clear that the blurry lines between WordPress.org and WordPress.com should be turned into unbreachable walls, with no one company on both sides, or able to exercise power over the Foundation and/or Organization as well as any other for-profit company.

 </CalloutPlusQuote>